How I'm Feeling Now: Music and theme

-This is Charli XCX's "quarantine album."
 Due to the worldwide COVID-19 pandemic, she recorded the entire project inside her house, with the support of her friends and producers online.
 Lyrically, Charli referred to this album as her "most optimistic project to date," and she has asked fans to submit her beats and assist her with other projects.
-She has also indicated that she will be livestream her production process for anyone who wants to watch.
-On April 7, Charli stated that the album's tone and much of the lyrics will be about her relationship with her boyfriend Huck Kwong.
-On May 13, Charli discussed the album on Instagram, writing: "I can’t believe How I'm Feeling Now is out this Friday!! this whole process has been so incredible & I’m so happy you’ve all been such a crucial part of the creative process! co-writing verse 2 of “anthems” on insta live, making the “forever” video together from all your amazing clips, your green screen versions of “claws”, the remixes & edits you made using the stems I dropped (& playing them on my Apple Music show!), deciding which photos to use as a basis for the artworks, collecting your own amazing artworks you’ve been making, helping me with production decisions & so much more... i couldn’t have made this album without you! howimfeelingnowinbox@gmail.com has been bombarded with wild beats, artwork & ideas & it’s been so inspiring going through it all.
-I’ve discovered FARCE, Whyetc, BVXTR, Jikuroux & so many new and v talented producers/writers. i’ve also been lucky enough to collaborate with visual artists like Naked Cherry, Polygon 1993 & lots of others.
-This process has introduced me to new work & I’m so grateful for that. [...]
-I can’t believe this album is nearly out!
-We did it! 🤍".An electronic pop, experimental pop and hyperpop album, How I'm Feeling Now is a continuation of the signature sound Charli XCX has specialized in since the 2016 release of EP Vroom Vroom, in which she embraced the futuristic pop music of Sophie and other musicians related to the PC Music label, a style that has been variously referred to as "bubblegum bass" and as the previously mentioned "hyper-pop".
+She also indicated that she would livestream her production process for anyone who wants to watch.
+On 7 April, Charli stated that the album's tone and much of the lyrics will be about her relationship with her then-boyfriend Huck Kwong.
+On 13 May, Charli discussed the album on Instagram, expressing the gratitude to the couple of people for inspiration while creating her new work.
+An electronic pop, experimental pop and hyperpop album, How I'm Feeling Now is a continuation of the signature sound Charli XCX has specialized in since the 2016 release of EP Vroom Vroom, in which she embraced the futuristic pop music of Sophie and other musicians related to the PC Music label, a style that has been variously referred to as "bubblegum bass" and as the previously mentioned "hyper-pop".
 Kitty Empire of The Guardian described the album's music as "acrylic, outre, influencer club-pop," which "aggressively foregrounds its own artifice."
 Variety's Jem Aswad characterised the production as "a shape-shifting mesh of shimmering synthesizers, driving bass, hard beats, swarms of voices and crashing mechanical sounds."
 Although it is characterised as a formal album, critics have noted that How I'm Feeling Now is closer in style to her 2017 mixtapes Number 1 Angel and Pop 2, as it is looser and more experimental than her self-titled album.
 Charli XCX herself has described the album as "Pop 2's frantic emo younger sister."
 Writing for Paste, Austin Jones felt: "Though the glitchy sound art and experimental edges of Pop 2 are missed, Charli deftly revives the techniques of the '90s Eurotrance scene that proved formative for her musical development."